tulios/mappersmith/README.md

 #### Specifics of each gateway

-You can pass options for the gateway implementation that you are using, for example, if we are using the `Mappersmith.JQueryGateway` and we want that one of our methods uses `jsonp` we can call it like:
+You can pass options for the gateway implementation that you are using.
+For example, if we are using the `Mappersmith.JQueryGateway` and want one of our methods to use `jsonp`, we can call it like:

 ```javascript
 Client.Book.byId({id: 2}, function(data) {}, {jsonp: true})
 ```

-Every third argument is passed to the gateways as ```this.opts``` and the options varies by each implementation.
-The default gateway, ```Mappersmith.VanillaGateway```, accepts a `configure` callback, like:
+The third argument is passed to the gateway as `this.opts` and, of course, the accepted options vary by each implementation.
+The default gateway, `Mappersmith.VanillaGateway`, accepts a `configure` callback:

 ```javascript
 Client.Book.byId({id: 2}, function(data) {}, {